executablebooks/myst-vs-code/README.md

 This extension injects additional elements into the base markdown syntax highlighting grammar, and adds additional language support for MyST specific elements.

-**Important** This extension is a work in progress, and future changes are likely.

 **NEW**: In version 0.11, the preview parser has been fully re-written!

 - [MyST VS Code Extension](#myst-vs-code-extension)